 On March 26, 2003, the Nipissing-Parry Sound Student Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound was incorporated.
-On June 16, 2003, the Board entered into an agreement with Nipissing-Parry Sound Student Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound in order to provide common administration of student transportation in the Region.
-This agreement was executed in an effort to increase delivery efficiency and cost effectiveness of student transportation for each of the Boards.
-Under the agreement created at the time Nipissing-Parry Sound Student Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound was established, decisions related to the financial and operating activities of Nipissing-Parry Sound Student Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound are shared.
+On June 16, 2003, the Board agreement with entered Nipissing-Parry Sound Student Transportation into an Services/Services de Transport Scolaire Nipissing-Parry Sound in order to provide common administration of student transportation in the Region.
+This agreement was executed in an effort to increase delivery efficiency and cost effectiveness of student transportation for each of Under the agreement created at the time Nipissing-Parry Sound Student the Boards.
+Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound was established, decisions related to the financial and operating activities of Nipissing-Parry Sound Student Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound are shared.
 No partner is in a position to exercise unilateral control.